ansys/pymapdl/docs/source/getting_started/faq.rst

 APDL isn't going anywhere.
 In fact, whenever you call Mechanical Workbench, it's generating an input file (look for "ds.dat") that's fed into MAPDL.
-However, what's changed over the past several years is where the geometry, meshing, and post-processing is occuring.
+However, what's changed over the past several years is where the geometry, meshing, and post-processing is occurring.
 Geometry generation can take place within SpaceClaim or Design Modeler, and meshing is done using a variety of new and powerful meshers within Workbench.
 I can attest that these tools are far superior to the ones in MAPDL, but the biggest limitation to them is that they're difficult to script (especially externally) and as a result there are still users who choose to generate geometry and mesh within MAPDL.